-(a) Whoever sells any pack of tobacco products which does not have affixed thereto the proper amount of Delaware tobacco product tax stamps; or
+(a) A person may not sell any pack of tobacco products that does not have affixed to it the proper amount of Delaware tobacco product tax stamps.

-(b) Whoever being a dealer refuses to permit the Department to examine such dealer's books and records, stock of tobacco products or premises and equipment in order to verify the accuracy of the tax payments imposed by this chapter; or
+(b) A dealer may not refuse to permit the Department to examine such dealer’s books and records, stock of tobacco products, or premises and equipment in order to verify the accuracy of the tax payments imposed by this chapter.

-(c) Whoever falsely or fraudulently makes, forges, alters or counterfeits any stamp prescribed by the Department under this chapter or causes or procures to be falsely or fraudulently made, forged, altered or counterfeited any stamp, or knowingly and wilfully utters, publishes, passes or tenders as true any such false, altered, forged or counterfeited stamp, or uses more than once any stamp provided for and required by this chapter for the purpose of evading the tax hereby imposed and assessed;
+(c) A person may not falsely or fraudulently make, forge, alter, or counterfeit any stamp prescribed by the Department under this chapter; or cause or procure a stamp to be falsely or fraudulently made, forged, altered, or counterfeited; or knowingly and wilfully utter, publish, pass, or tender as true a false, altered, forged, or counterfeited stamp; or use more than once any stamp provided for and required by this chapter for the purpose of evading the tax hereby imposed and assessed.

 § 5342 Possession of untaxed tobacco products.

-(a) Except as authorized by this chapter, no person, not being an affixing agent or not holding an unexpired exemption certificate, shall have in such person's possession within this State 10 or more packs or packages (or an equivalent amount unpackaged) of tobacco products upon which the Delaware tobacco product tax has not been paid, or to which Delaware tobacco product tax stamps are not affixed in the amount required.
+(a) Except as authorized by this chapter, a person who is not an affixing agent or does not hold a valid, unexpired exemption certificate may not possess within this State 10 or more packs or packages, or an equivalent unpackaged amount of tobacco products upon which the Delaware tobacco product tax has not been paid, or to which Delaware tobacco product tax stamps are not affixed in the amount required.

-(b) Whenever any tobacco products are found at the place of business of a dealer, whether a stamp affixing agent or not, and such tobacco products do not have the proper amount of stamps affixed and cancelled, or it is determined that the Delaware tobacco product tax has not been paid on such tobacco products, and the boxes, cartons or other containers have not been marked as having been received within 72 hours, such dealer shall be fined not less than $100 nor more than $1,000, or imprisoned not more than 90 days, or both.
+(b) Whenever any tobacco products are found at the place of business of a dealer, whether a stamp affixing agent or not, and the tobacco products do not have the proper amount of stamps affixed and cancelled, or it is determined that the Delaware tobacco product tax has not been paid on such tobacco products, and the boxes, cartons, or other containers have not been marked as having been received within 72 hours, such dealer may be fined not less than $100 nor more than $1,000, or imprisoned not more than 90 days, or both.

-(c) Notwithstanding the provisions of subsection (b) of this section, any violation of § 5317(b) of this title shall be punishable as a violation of subsection (b) of this section, except that the Superior Court in and for the county in which any element of the offense occurred shall have exclusive original jurisdiction over offenses under this subsection.
+(c) Notwithstanding the provisions of subsection (b) of this section, any violation of § 5317(b) of this title is punishable as a violation of subsection (b) of this section, except that the Superior Court in and for the county in which any element of the offense occurred has exclusive original jurisdiction over offenses under this subsection.

 § 5343 Penalties not specifically provided for.